lorebiondi3/K-Means_MapReduce/README.md

-# K-Means_MapReduce
-The k-means clustering algorithm in MapReduce
+# The k-means clustering algorithm in MapReduce

 A MapReduce implementation of the well-known K-Means clustering algorithm.